Critias: Student of Socrates

-Mutilation of the Herms
+Mutilation of the Hermes

 In the spring of 415, the Athenians decided to send an armada to Sicily to counter a perceived threat from the city of Syracuse.
 Just before it was to sail, one of the social clubs in Athens staged a city-wide raid where they mutilated statues of the god Hermes that stood outside homes and in various locations around Athens.
 The citizens were outraged and saw this event as a bad omen.
 Even though the fleet sailed on schedule, the search for the perpetrators went on relentlessly afterwards.
 Among those arrested was Critias.
 While many of the accused were summarily executed or left town to escape prosecution, Critias was eventually exonerated when the testimony of his accuser was discredited by Andocides and then withdrawn.
 As a member of Athens’ elite and in view of his later actions, it is not clear whether he was involved or not, but he was freed nonetheless.

 The Four Hundred

-The failure of the Sicilian expedition in 413, in which tens of thousands of Athenian soldiers were killed or captured, rocked the city’s political and social stability.
-In 411, as Athenian prosecution of the Peloponnesian War limped along, a junta of oligarchic sympathizers contrived to take over the government and end the war.
+The failure of the Sicilian expedition in 413, in which tens of thousands of Athenian soldiers were killed or captured, rocked the city's political and social stability.
+In 411, as Athenian prosecution of the Peloponnesian War limped along, a faction of oligarchic sympathizers contrived to take over the government and end the war.
 They succeeded in convincing the Athenian Assembly that governmental change was necessary and instituted in place of it the council of the Four Hundred.
 The coup was put down a few months later and democracy gradually restored.

 Critias has been suspected by some modern scholars as being a member of the Four Hundred, but there is little evidence of this.
 Arguing against that possibility is that in the days following their deposition he was recorded as proposing two decrees before the reconstituted Assembly: one to hold a post-mortem trial of one of the perpetrators of the coup, one Phrynichus, the other to repatriate his friend Alcibiades, who had been exiled at the start of the Sicilian expedition for mocking the Eleusinian Mysteries, the most sacred religious cult at Athens.
 The playboy-general was at that time assisting the Athenian fleet at Samos and attempting to ingratiate himself with those who had banished him a few years earlier.
 These two actions, while not clearly exonerating Critias, show that he was politically adept enough to shed the stigma of participating in the takeover, if he indeed had.